PhilipYip1988/plotly_udemy/readme.md

 * [Heatmaps](https://nbviewer.org/github/PhilipYip1988/plotly_udemy/blob/main/lect31_heatmaps.ipynb)
 * [Heatmaps Exercise](https://nbviewer.org/github/PhilipYip1988/plotly_udemy/blob/main/lect32_heatmaps_exercise.ipynb)

-# Section 4 Dash
+# Dash

 These notebooks give a 404 error when displayed on Notebook Viewer as the Notebook Viewer is not able to view the dash server.
 Instead they should be opened in JupyterLab:

 * dash layouts 1a
 * dash layouts 1b
 * dash layouts 2
-* converting simple plotly to dash 1a
-* converting simple plotly to dash 1b
-* converting simple plotly to dash 1c
+* converting simple plotly to dash
 * create a simple dashboard exercise
 * html components